eclipse-tractusx/tutorial-resources/icc-irs-challenges/ki-assistent.md

 # Challenge: Industry Core Standard: Developing a Frontend for the IRS API using GenAI

 Welcome to the **Challenge: Industry Core Standard: Developing a Frontend for the IRS API using GenAI**!
 In this challenge, we will tackle three phases, each building on the previous one.
-Our goal is to progressively enhance the frontend by integrating REST APIs, visualizing JSON data, and adding advanced features.
+Our goal is to progressively enhance the frontend by:
+- integrating IRS REST APIs
+- visualize a part chain built according to the industry core standards.
+- visualizing aspect data linked to digital twins according to the industry core standards.

 ---
 ## Input